• E-mail: support@primalharvest.com

 • Cart Cart 0

-3 Ways To Avoid Blood Sugar Spike After Halloween
+3 Ways To Support Blood Sugar After Halloween

-3 Ways To Avoid Blood Sugar Spike After Halloween
+3 Ways To Support Blood Sugar After Halloween

 It’s perfectly normal to indulge a little more than you would around Halloween time.
 In fact, it can be hard not to with all the processed treats hitting the market this time of year.

-One thing to consider as you’re working your way through a bag of candy bars is your blood sugar level.
-You may not always take this into consideration, but it can be extremely beneficial to start thinking about your blood sugar to prevent it from spiking.
+One thing to consider as you’re working your way through a bag of candy bars is your blood sugar.
+You may not always take this into consideration, but it can be helpful to start thinking about your blood sugar levels now.

 What is a blood sugar spike?